-At the 1996 Games in Atlanta, the most successful 470 nation was Ukraine, with the men and women’s teams winning gold and bronze respectively.
+At the 1996 Games in Atlanta, the most successful 470 nation was Ukraine.
+The men and women’s teams won gold and bronze respectively.
 Both had been coached by Victor Kovalenko, a seemingly mild-mannered Ukrainian, yet famed and feared for his fierce work ethic.

-From a no-hope, 470 nation to kings of the 470 in less than four years – and Australia has continued to dominate this Olympic class ever since.
+From a no-hope, 470 nation to kings of the 470 in less than four years.
+Australia has continued to dominate this Olympic class ever since.

-The helms and crews come and go, but in Olympic, World and other major regattas, it’s always the Australians who are setting the benchmark.
+Helms and crews come and go, but in Olympic, World and major regattas, the Australians are setting the benchmark.

 So, what was – and is – the secret?
 Sheer, hard work.
 That’s what Tom King said was the secret.